Shen Fu-hsiung

-Shen Fu-hsiung (沈富雄 (Shěn Fùxióng); born 23 August 1939) is a Taiwanese physician and politician.
+Shen Fu-hsiung (沈富雄 (Shěn Fùxióng); born 23 August 1939) is a Taiwanese physician, nephrologist, and politician.

 Education, medical career, and activism

 Shen was born in 1939, and earned a medical degree at National Taiwan University before seeking further education in the United States.
 He left Taiwan for the University of California's San Francisco Medical Center and also spent time at the Mayo Clinic and the University of Washington.
 He taught at UW from 1974 to 1987 and led the nephrology division at the Veterans Administration Hospital in Seattle between 1982 and 1986.
 While working in the United States, Shen naturalized as a U.S. citizen.
 His support of the Taiwan independence movement drew attention from the Kuomintang, which blacklisted him from returning to Taiwan until 1986.
-He then set up a clinic at the Adventist hospital in Taipei.
+He then set up a clinic at Taiwan Adventist Hospital in Taipei.
 In January 1991, Shen was arrested at Chiang Kai-shek International Airport, where he was arrested for smuggling drugs and weapons into Taiwan.
 He was found in possession of erythropoietin and charged under provisions of the Law Governing Drugs and Pharmacists.
 Shen joined a hunger strike led by students of National Taiwan University in April 1991, in support of revisions to the Constitution of the Republic of China that would make new elections for the National Assembly possible.
 National Assembly elections were eventually scheduled for December 1991.